Manujdixit/prepup/README.md

 ## Contributing

-We welcome contributions to Tayyari Plus!
+We welcome contributions to Prepup!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to contribute to this project.

 ## Support